Two Sentinels Girl Scout Camp

 Food

 Two Sentinels cooks are renowned in the camping world for their scrumptious creations.
-There is a hot breakfast and dinner (with dessert!) every day.
+We serve a hot prepared breakfast and dinner every day.

-There are a few hot lunches throughout the week, but most are made as pack-out lunches, where everyone makes their own sandwich and fills their lunch bag with chips or pretzels, cookies, and fruit.
-These lunches are then eaten while hiking, after canoeing to the beach, or in their unit.
-Some units practice outdoor cooking have a cookout for lunch!
+Most days, campers create pack-out lunches, where everyone makes her own sandwich and fills her lunch bag with fruit, chips or pretzels, and a cookie.
+These lunches are then eaten while hiking, after a canoe trip to the Beach, or in her unit.
+Some units practice outdoor cooking and have a cookout for lunch instead!

 Picture